grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/05 Cloud APM/01 DataDog.md

 - iterations
 - vus

 > A typical use case is to only export custom metrics defined in the script.
-To do that you should specify the names of your custom metrics in the `metrics` parameter, and set `include_default_metrics` to false.
+To do that you should specify the names of your custom metrics in the `metrics` parameter, and set `includeDefaultMetrics` to false.

 If you want to export metrics with more granularity, consider using a lower number for the `resample_rate`, like 1.